DraftShift/StealthChanger/UserMods/MRSalguod/2.4 Dockable Nudge Mount/Readme.md

 ### Configuration:

-For my V2.4 350 the nudge locations were [Z39 X245 Y334] Yours might be different.
+For my V2.4 350 the nudge locations are about [Z39 X245 Y334] Yours will be sligthly different.

 ### Pictures: